Jollywatt/typst-fletcher/src/diagram.typ

 				}
 				if edge.vertices.at(-1) == auto {
-					// if edge's end point isn't set, defer it until the next node is seen.
+					// if edge's end point isn't set, defer it until the next node is seen. number-of-edges-needing-end-vertex += 1
-					// currently, this is only allowed for one edge at a time. number-of-edges-needing-end-vertex += 1
 				}
 				edges.push(edge)